The Complete Guide to Resonator Guitars (Updated for July 2025)

 Some resonators are made with wooden bodies and some have metal bodies, but all of them use those metal cones to make their sound.
 The number of cones inside the body is generally either one or three, with the greater number adding to the overall volume as well as (some say) a more complex sound.
 This is where the term tricone comes into play, and you’ll also hear about spider resonators, which are so-called due to the method of attaching the cone to the body via a set of metal spokes.
 It looks more like a wheel to us than a spider, but that’s tradition for you!

-Talking of tradition, resonator guitars were invented in either 1927 or 1932 (we’ve found conflicting reports) by National Guitars, who still make them today.
+Talking of tradition, resonator guitars were invented in either 1927 or 1932 (I’ve found conflicting reports) by National Guitars, who still make them today.
 They are mainly known for tricone styles, whereas brands such as Dobro are famous for single cone resonators (also known as biscuit resonators, for which we have no real explanation) and spider models.

 Resonators can have two different types of necks, and these differentials are represented in the terms we use to refer to the instruments themselves.
 Round neck resonators have normal guitar necks, basically, and square neck resonators have much larger necks that are entirely squared off at the back.
 These are intended for laying across the lap and playing flat, in a method akin to a lap steel (ahh, terminology!), whereas round neck resonators can be used either like that or played ‘normally’ like a guitar.